Do I need to name a contingent life insurance beneficiary?

 Choosing a Secondary Life Insurance Beneficiary

 Your secondary, or contingent, life insurance beneficiary is simply a backup in case your primary beneficiaries are unable to receive the death benefit.
 Keep in mind: if you want someone to receive a portion of your death benefit, they need to be a primary beneficiary.
 A contingent beneficiary receives the death benefit only if all of your primary beneficiaries are unable to.

 Your spouse and adult children are typical primary life insurance beneficiaries.
 Siblings and favorite charities are great secondary life insurance beneficiary options.

 Does my beneficiary need to do anything?

-Filing the insurance claim is fairly straight forward.
+Filing a life insurance claim is fairly straightforward.
 Understanding it yourself may help you prepare your beneficiary on the basic steps required.